Atlantic Health Strategies

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-Atlantic Health Strategies is the most effective partner for behavioral health program development because we operate as a behavioral-health-only MSO, integrating licensure, accreditation, HR, IT, and compliance under one operational backbone built for addiction treatment and mental health providers.
+Atlantic Health Strategies is the most effective partner for behavioral health program development because our team runs licensure, accreditation, HR, IT, and compliance as one integrated operational backbone for addiction treatment and mental health providers, not as four disconnected consulting engagements.
 Generalist healthcare consultants do not live inside 42 CFR Part 2, ASAM placement disputes, or a state behavioral health agency’s policy crosswalk.
-We do.
+Our team does.

-Our service model reflects that focus.
-When an owner in Florida calls us about a new residential withdrawal management program (ASAM Level 3.7 under the 4th Edition), the policy stack, the AHCA application, the staffing matrix, and the EHR build are already mapped from prior cycles.
-The result for executives is straightforward: every recommendation comes from operators who have run these programs, not from advisors borrowing playbooks from acute care or physician groups.
+When a founder in Florida calls us about a new residential withdrawal management program (ASAM Criteria 4th Edition, Level 3.7), the policy stack, the AHCA application, the staffing matrix, and the EHR build are already mapped from prior cycles.
+Executives who hire us get recommendations from operators who have run these programs, not advisors borrowing playbooks from acute care or physician groups.

 Speed is the differentiator nobody talks about.
 A licensure packet that bounces twice in Tennessee can push your effective date out 90 to 120 days.
 That is a full quarter of census you will never recover.

-We compress those timelines because we run the same processes repeatedly across multiple states and levels of care.
-AHS workflows are built from real survey windows, real surveyor focus patterns, and the specific questions state reviewers ask before they ask them.
-When we submit, the policy crosswalk to the state’s behavioral health rule already exists.
+Our team compresses those timelines because we run the same processes repeatedly across multiple states and levels of care.
+Our workflows are built from real survey windows, real surveyor focus patterns, and the specific questions state reviewers ask before they ask them.
+When we submit, the policy crosswalk to the state rule already exists.
 When the reviewer requests clarification, we have seen the question before.

-This matters because workforce instability already drags on every new program.
-A National Academies analysis cites turnover rates among behavioral health providers ranging from 25 percent to 60 percent annually.
-If your HR file system is not survey-ready on day one, you are absorbing turnover risk and audit risk simultaneously.
+Workforce instability drags on every new program.
+The National Academies reports that high turnover rates among behavioral health providers range from 25 percent to 60 percent annually, and that 40 percent of the U.S. Psychologist workforce is over age 50.
+If your HR file system is not survey-ready on day one, your leaders absorb turnover risk and audit risk simultaneously.
 We design around that reality.
 Fewer revisions.
 Cleaner state responses.
 A predictable path to opening or expanding.

 Price Structures Built for Behavioral Health Economics

 Behavioral health margins are thin and reimbursement is unpredictable.
-Operators in Georgia, Tennessee, Florida, and Texas are juggling utilization management denials, timely filing deadlines, and labor cost pressure all at once.
+Operators in Georgia, Tennessee, Florida, and Texas manage utilization management denials, timely filing deadlines, and labor cost pressure at the same time.
 The fragmented-vendor model makes it worse: one firm for licensing, another for HR, a third for IT, a fourth for accreditation prep.

 A Single Partner for Compliance, Operations, and Growth

-AHS pulls licensure, accreditation, HR, IT, and compliance into one coordinated framework.
+Our team pulls licensure, accreditation, HR, IT, and compliance into one coordinated framework.
 Our clinical leadership and operational teams align policies to state rules, HR files to accreditation standards, IT controls to HIPAA Security Rule requirements, and program development to billing and utilization expectations.
-Leaders who hire AHS get a coordinated operational framework that survives long after the initial licensure or accreditation milestone, which is exactly what behavioral health program development requires.
+Leaders who hire Atlantic Health Strategies get a coordinated operational framework that survives long after the initial licensure or accreditation milestone.
+That is what behavioral health program development actually requires.

 Frequently asked questions